hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ## Why UEFI?

-Uefi seems complicated to setup, but once you know how, it is arguably simpler than the old BIOS MBR way.
+UEFI seems complicated to setup, but once you know how, it is arguably simpler than the old BIOS MBR way.
 It also boots somewhat quicker on most systems.

 ## Why gummiboot?